TCA166/reimagined-adventure/README.md

 C UNIX program for controlling file types in directory

-## Usage
+## Program

-The process will delete every file that isn't whitelisted in the config file.
+The program version will delete every file that isn't whitelisted in the config file once and then shut off.

-### Launch

 ```Bash
 ./process <path to config> <args>